 You know you are a great cook because people never turn down a dinner invitation and constantly press you to “go pro.”
-Maybe you’re a cooking professional who wants to make some extra money.
-Or maybe you would like to show off your excellent or different food creations to a more general audience.
+Or, maybe you’re a cooking professional who wants to make some extra money.

 1. Learn what is legal

 State and local rules and ordinances vary widely when applied to home-based businesses.
 In some localities, such food enterprises are verboten.
 In others, the health department may require food-service certification.

 So, tread carefully.
 It is probably best to seek out the advice of an attorney and to conduct your business as a legal entity.

 2. Determine if there is a market for your type of food

 You could be the greatest meal-planner and cook in your neighborhood, but if there is no market for your specialties, you don’t have a business.